advanced-computer-lab-2023/Ragel-w-6-setat-Clinic/root/README.md

-Health  Space
+HEALTH SPACE

 ![App Screenshot](https://media.discordapp.net/attachments/1157430089181577291/1159866558227693578/acl_clinic_6.png?ex=658edde8&is=657c68e8&hm=0cc036be1a1d14a84bf64aed1a7287c39bd700488a84e6a29f3b483e6d61aebc&=&format=webp&quality=lossless&width=625&height=625)

 A complete Online Learning System for the CSEN704 Course (Advanced Programming Lab) in GUC (German University in Cairo).
-An Online Health Clinic System as a web application through which clinical services are exchanged.
+An Online Health Clinic System as a web application where people can have a wider access to healthcare in addition to remote healthcare.
+By creating this Health Space clinic patients are able to log on and receive the best healthcare in a simple way.

 ## Motivation
 The motivation behind this project stems from a deep commitment to enhancing healthcare accessibility.
 By creating a centralized platform, the goal is to make healthcare services readily available to a wider audience, ensuring patients can easily connect with pharmacists and access vital medical information.